ibm-cloud-docs/containers/cs_istio_custom_gateway_helm.md

     - Take the manifest of the YAML resources and apply it as you would other Istio data plane YAML, depending on your cluster's CI/CD use case.

 ## Example customizations
+{: example-cust}

-### Egressgateway
+### Egress gateway
+{: example-egress}

-Egressgateways must have a service type of `ClusterIP` since they don't need a LoadBalancer IP.
+Egress gateways must have a service type of `ClusterIP` since they don't need a LoadBalancer IP.
 ```yaml
 service:
   type: ClusterIP